japinli/pg_node2graph/README.md

 postgres=# set debug_pretty_print = on;
 ```

-Then, let's execute the following SQL to retrive class information:
+Then, let's execute the following SQL to fetch the records of `class` table:

 ```
 postgres=# SELECT * FROM class;